Zum Inhalt springen

 Consent bias and the consequences of the duty of consent

 The obligation to consent to cookies not only reduces the database, but also leads to considerable distortions.
 As a result, the measured conversion KPIs lose their value, as many marketers only see the data after cookie consent and not the entire spectrum.
 It is therefore unclear whether a high conversion rate results from effective ads or merely a high content rate.
 A strong content bias impairs reliable online control and the understanding of user behavior and target groups.
 Such falsified data can mislead marketers.
 They do not provide a clear view of which regions visitors come from, which advertising campaigns effectively lead them to the website and whether they convert there.
 User behavior with regard to cookie consent is also unpredictable.
-In contrast to election polls, where preferences change only slowly, a website visitor can decide spontaneously and inconsistently whether he or she agrees with cookie consent.
+In contrast to election surveys, where preferences change only slowly, a website visitor can decide spontaneously and inconsistently whether to consent to cookies.
 Data from such consent dialogs can therefore be arbitrary, the representativeness of the data samples is impaired and the resulting information becomes useless.

 Conclusions from the cookie consent study